 Livestock Accommodations

-If you can, it’s a good idea to design your barn for the type of livestock you’re planning to house.
-For example, when we initially built the barn, we had horse stalls built, not knowing that we’d eventually select dairy goats and chickens as livestock.
+It’s a good idea to design barn pens or stalls specifically for the type of livestock you are planning to house.
+For example, stalls for larger animals like horses are typically built entirely of wood.
+When we initially built the barn, we had horse stalls built, not knowing that we’d eventually select dairy goats and chickens as livestock.
 The horse stalls were constructed entirely of wood, and while being good for horses, were not the best for goats.

-Although the woven wire fencing worked for a while, the goats often stood on it causing it to eventually fatigue and break.
-We learned this after a goat put some of the fencing through her hoof when it broke.
+Some livestock species (like goats) may stand on the wire so frequently that it will eventually fatigue and break.
+When it does, it can badly injure an animal.
+We learned this when the fencing went through a goat’s hoof when it broke.
 Fortunately, we were in the barn when it happened, and we were able to immediately remove the fencing from her hoof (she made a full recovery and is fine).
 So, we now have sturdier panels built for the goat stalls, and they’re working out great (see the photo below).
-For more on the panel design for the goat pens, see Stronger and Configurable Goat Pens.
+For more on our panel design for the goat pens, see Stronger and Configurable Goat Pens.

-The barn should be designed so that adequate quantities of hay and feed can easily be stored, kept dry, and protected from mice and rats.
-I think we messed up on this aspect – we should have built a second story loft for hay storage.
-We’ve added loft areas, but there’s not enough space to stand up, and it’s difficult to get the hay in and out.
+The barn should be designed so that adequate quantities of hay and feed can easily be stored, kept dry, and protected from rodents.
+The second story of two-story barns makes an excellent area for hay storage.
+I think we messed up on this aspect – we should have built a two-story barn.

 Manure Handling

-Keep in mind that manure will need to be removed and hauled to compost piles (or somewhere) frequently and that it’s a lot easier to haul large quantities downhill rather than uphill.
-Also, make sure to design the pens or stalls so that you can get in to remove manure easily.
-We’ve found the electric utility cart to be a real workhorse for this.
+When planning a barn to house livestock, keep in mind that manure and soiled bedding will need to be removed and hauled to compost piles (or somewhere) frequently and that it’s a lot easier to haul large quantities downhill than uphill.
+Also, be sure to design pens and stalls so that you can get in with equipment to remove soiled bedding and manure easily.

 Vicki says